marienz/nix-doom-emacs-unstraightened/README.md

 - If we set `custom-file` to a writable location, that fixes saving but breaks loading.
 If the user copies their custom-file out of their DOOMDIR to this location once, they are not alerted to changes they may want to copy back.
-- If we try to use home-manager, I would expect to hit the same problems and/or collisions on activation, but I have not experimented with this.
+- If we try to use Home Manager, I would expect to hit the same problems and/or collisions on activation, but I have not experimented with this.

 ### Flag-controlled packages may be broken